vinitkesh/doc_nkb_intro/SingleCycle.md

 The datapath also includes multiplexers that allow the selection of different input values based on control signals.
 The control signals are generated by the control unit, which coordinates the operations of the datapath to execute instructions.

-The datapath operates on words of data. ``MIPS ``is a ``32-bit architecture``, so we will use a 32-bit datapath.
+The datapath operates on words of data. ``MIPS`` is a ``32-bit architecture``, so we will use a 32-bit datapath.
 The datapath first decodes the instruction for the control unit which then sets the different multiplexers thereby fixing the datapath.
 We will split the datapath into different state elements and try to learn them one by one and finally piece them together to create a complete datapath.

-### State elements
+## State elements

 There are 5 main state elements required for building the datapath.

-#### a) Instruction Memory
+### a) Instruction Memory

 The program counter contains the address of the instruction to be executed.
 The first step is to read this instruction from the element called instruction memory.
-The instruction memory takes the address in PC as the input and fetches the 32 bit instruction, labelled instr.
+The instruction memory takes the address in PC as the input and fetches the 32 bit instruction, labelled `instr`.

 ![](./2024%20Single%20Cycle%20Images/singlecycle-0033.png)

 The processor’s actions depend on the specific instruction that was fetched.

-#### b) Register File
+### b) Register File

 The register file contains all the available registers.
 It has two read ports and one write port.
-Since MIPS architecture contains 32 registers, each register is identified by a unique 5 bit number (log2 32).
+Since MIPS architecture contains 32 registers, each register is identified by a unique 5 bit number (log<sub>2</sub> 32).
 This unique 5 bit number is given as the input in both read and write ports.
 The contents of the registers specified via the read ports are given as the output.
 If the control signal RegWrite is set, the data given in the data port is written into the register given in the write port.

 ![](./2024%20Single%20Cycle%20Images/singlecycle-0036.png)

-#### c) ALU
+### c) ALU

    ALU performs different arithmetic operations on the data depending on the signal received from the control unit.
 It has two data input ports and an input from the control unit which specifies the operation to be performed.
 The final result is output through ALU result and zero port is set to 1 if the result is zero.

 ![](./2024%20Single%20Cycle%20Images/singlecycle-0037.png)

-#### d) Data Memory
+### d) Data Memory

 The memory unit is a state element with inputs for the address and the write data, and a single output for the read result.There are separate read and write controls, called MemRead and MemWrite.
 Only one of these may be asserted at a time.